 In addition to the federal estate taxAn estate tax is imposed on the net value of an individual’s taxable estate, after any exclusions or credits, at the time of death.
 The tax is paid by the estate itself before assets are distributed to heirs. , with a top rate of 40 percent, some states levy an additional estate or inheritance taxAn inheritance tax is levied upon an individual’s estate at death or upon the assets transferred from the decedent’s estate to their heirs.
 Unlike estate taxes, inheritance tax exemptions apply to the size of the gift rather than the size of the estate. .
 Twelve states and the District of Columbia impose estate taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. es and six impose inheritance taxes.
-Maryland is the only state to impose both now that New Jersey has repealed its estate tax.
+Maryland is the only state to impose both.

 Hawaii and Washington State have the highest estate tax top rates in the nation at 20 percent.
-Washington has been at the top for a while, but Hawaii raised its previous top rate of 16 percent on January 1.
-Eight states and the District of Columbia are next with a top rate of 16 percent, a figure derived from an earlier era where states could “soak up” a portion of the federal estate tax without increasing the taxpayer’s overall liability, which is no longer the case.
-Massachusetts and Oregon have the lowest exemption levels at $1 million, and New York has the highest exemption level at $5.9 million.
+Eight states and the District of Columbia are next with a top rate of 16 percent.
+Massachusetts and Oregon have the lowest exemption levels at $1 million, and Connecticut has the highest exemption level at $7.1 million.

 Of the six states with inheritance taxes, Nebraska has the highest top rate at 18 percent.
 Maryland imposes the lowest top rate at 10 percent.
 All six states exempt spouses, and some fully or partially exempt immediate relatives.